DataDog/documentation/content/en/account_management/billing/usage_control_apm.md

 Datadog has many pricing plans to fit your needs.
 For more information, see the [Pricing page][1].
 Read APM documentation on [APM Billing][2] to understand how billing works for APM and Distributed Tracing.

-App Analytics is billed on the basis of [Analyzed Span][3] count.
+App Analytics is billed on the basis of [Indexed Span][3] count.
 You can choose to configure [App Analytics][4] per service to manually control the number of Analyzed Spans being generated using the following tools.
 Note that this, however, limits App Analytics functionality on those services or integration.

 ## Choose Analyzed Span Retention